 - strong support for greater controls over the hours of sale with 49% of respondents wanting more controls compared to 20% who felt there should be less.

 - just over half of respondents felt that nightclubs and pubs were open too long.
 A total of 46% of people supported minimum unit pricing strategy while 60% of people said retailers, public houses and clubs should cover the cost of policing the night-time economy rather than local people through council tax charges.

 The path to recovery

-Commissioner Tipping’s new Alcohol Strategy focuses on both prevention and cure.
-Together with partners, a multifaceted programme of action will expand treatment and support services, step up enforcement, make it harder for young people to purchase alcohol and provide early intervention.
+The Alcohol Strategy focused on both prevention and cure.
+Together with partners, a multifaceted programme of action expanded treatment and support services, stepped up enforcement, made it harder for young people to purchase alcohol and provide early intervention.